 One very touching coincidence on that day – one that James seemingly was completely unaware of – was that the elderly lady who first greeted him – Anne Petrine Fauske – had the same first names as his grandfather’s lost sister.

 Another lady who arrived at the house later that afternoon was Karn Bjerke, grandfather Peter’s niece.
-She was only three years old when Peter left but she still remembered him well: simply because he was so fond of her.
-On the day that he left he had held her close and given her the biggest and warmest of hugs.
-He probably knew that he would never she her again.
+She was only three years old when Peter left, but she still remembered him well: simply because he was so fond of her.
+On the day that he set out on his journey to America, he had held her close and given her the biggest and warmest of hugs.
+He probably knew that he would never see her again.

 James Arness also mentioned to Sykkylvsbladet on that day that his grandfather was an amateur painter and that he had painted a picture of Aursnes and the fjord – a painting that James was very fond of and that he still had in his home at that time.